your French knitting companion

 You'll need:

-• Your measurements: Bust, length, arm length, upper arm circumference
+• Your measurements: Bust, waist, hip, body length, arm length, and upper arm circumference at minimum.
+For a close-fitting garment, also measure your cross-back width and shoulder slope.

 The Basic Principle